ethanjli/linear-position-control/hosts/pipettor/README.md

 # pipettor

-These scripts provide user interfaces for high-level control of the pipettor module.
+These scripts provide programming interfaces and user interfaces for high-level control of the pipettor module.

 ## Hardware and Firmware